tshepang/blog-movies/content/movies/recent movies 2010-02-10.rst

-I had intense anticipation for *Ninja Assassin*, and its intro lived up to the expectation while the rest failed (the momentum is lost even before halfway through); the brutality against the kids is hard to swallow; also the supernatural powers are left unexplained & martial choreography could be better; what I liked though is they helped wake up the appealing mystery of Ninja lore, which will hopefully pave the way for superior works.
+I had intense anticipation for *Ninja Assassin*, and its intro lived up to the expectation while the rest failed (the momentum is lost even before halfway through).
+The brutality against the kids is hard to swallow.
+The supernatural powers are left unexplained & martial arts choreography could be better.
+What I liked though is the movie helped wake up the appealing mystery of Ninja lore, which will hopefully pave the way for superior works.